fferflo/einx/docs/source/gettingstarted/einsteinnotation.rst

 In the second example, ``c`` is reduced within the composition ``(c)``, resulting in an empty composition ``()``, i.e. a trivial axis with size 1.

 The operation :func:`einx.vmap` can be used to apply arbitrary functions to tensors.
-Analogous to the above examples, ``[]`` denotes axes that the custom function is applied on:
+Analogous to the above examples, ``[]`` denotes axes that the function is applied on:

 >>> x = np.ones((16, 8))
 >>> def op(x): # c1 -> c2